thirstycode/Raspi-output-catcher/README.md

 -	01:17:47 PM 27 06 --> some error with posting having username priyanka.chopra143
 -	01:17:10 PM 27 06 --> posted with username tamannaah.143
 -	01:17:09 PM 27 06 --> posted with username shraddha.kapoor.sweet
--	01:17:07 PM 27 06 --> some error with posting having username urvashirautela26
--	01:16:54 PM 27 06 --> posted with username disha.patani.updates
+-	01:17:07 PM 27 06 --> some error with posting having username urvashirautela-	0-	01:16:54 PM 27 06 --> posted with username disha.patani.updates
 -	01:16:24 PM 27 06 --> posted with username realshrutihaasan
 -	01:16:00 PM 27 06 --> posted with username angelinajolie143
 -	10:51:53 AM 27 06 --> some error with posting having username kriti.sanon143
 -	10:51:32 AM 27 06 --> some error with posting having username realshrutihaasan
--	10:50:46 AM 27 06 --> some error with posting having username shraddha.kapoor.sweet
--	10:50:16 AM 27 06 --> some error with posting having username angelinajolie143
+-	10:50:46 AM 27 06 --> some error with posting having username shraddha.kapoor.sw-	10-	10:50:16 AM 27 06 --> some error with posting having username angelinajolie143
 -	10:50:00 AM 27 06 --> some error with posting having username manushi.chillar.insta
 -	10:49:55 AM 27 06 --> some error with posting having username disha.patani.updates
 -	10:49:19 AM 27 06 --> some error with posting having username tamannaah.143